Overview

 as shareholders or debenture holders, David Richmond, along with duties as fund manager and President

-of Richmond Brothers, Inc., performs dual roles as board member and CEO.
-As such, Mr. Richmond’s duty
+of Richmond Brothers, Inc., performs roles as chairman of the board, co-CEO and CFO.
+As such, Mr.

-to all BioVentrix shareholders could be at conflict with the interests of such funds and their respective
+Richmond’s duty to all BioVentrix shareholders could be at conflict with the interests of such funds and

-investors.
-Normally, the fund’s interests are aligned with the long-term best interests of the portfolio
+their respective investors.
+Normally, the fund’s interests are aligned with the long-term best interests of

-company, as that is what drives value for the company and its investors.
-The overwhelming majority of
+the portfolio company, as that is what drives value for the company and its investors.
+The overwhelming

-times, in light of this alignment of interests, there will be no conflict.
-But from time to time the company
+majority of times, in light of this alignment of interests, there will be no conflict.
+But from time to time

-may have to do things that are in the best interests of the company long term but hurt its securities prices,
+the company may have to do things that are in the best interests of the company long term but hurt its

-compensation for his role as CEO that could result in a significant ownership of the company’s
+receive market level compensation for his roles that could result in a significant ownership of the

-equity.
+company’s equity.
 The resulting dilution could affect the stock value of BioVentrix, Inc. for fund holders.
-His

-management role with BioVentrix may also reduce the time he has available for other activities on behalf
+His management role with BioVentrix may also reduce the time he has available for other activities on

-of RBI PI Manager and Richmond Brothers.
-His management role with BioVentrix may also reduce the
+behalf of RBI PI Manager and Richmond Brothers.
+His management role with BioVentrix may also reduce

 ITEM 11: CODE OF ETHICS, PARTICIPATION OR INTEREST IN CLIENT TRANSACTIONS &